 Chicago Freedom School they’ve been around for a very long time if you’re looking for somewhere to donate and want to support youth.

-There is so much more where this came from, I hope you enjoy this a short list of what’s spoken to me throughout the years!
+I hope you enjoy this a short list of what’s spoken to me throughout the years!

 We must each keep doing our own healing work in this moment, as that is truly the single most useful tool to lay a foundation of understanding.